 You are qualified to write the Ontario Certificate of Competency and will be able to obtain the National Board Commission and ‘A’ and ‘N’ Endorsements.
 Your five years’ experience in the BPV industry is coupled with a comprehensive understanding of related CSA and ASME BPV codes, the Technical Standards and Safety Act, and BPV Regulations.
 Working from your home office, you will manage your own schedule and deliver timely service to your customers, utilizing effective decision-making, business management, communication, and intermediate computer skills.
 As this position requires daily travel, a valid Ontario driver’s license is required.

-You will be responsible for the regions of GTA.
+You will be responsible for the regions of Hamilton, Niagara Fall.
 Preference will be given to those who currently reside or are willing to relocate within this region.